syl3n7/ipmaia-winterjam/README.md

 ## Project Overview

 This website serves as the official platform for IPMAIA's WinterJam event, providing:
-- Event registration via QR code
+- Event registration via Microsoft Forms
+- Game archive with all submitted games
 - Detailed rules and regulations
 - Event schedule and guidelines
 - Contact information